panoply/vscode-liquid/README.md

 # Snippets

 Liquid snippets are supported in this extension.
-Some snippets which have been included were forked from [vscode-liquid-snippets](https://github.com/killalau/vscode-liquid-snippets).
+The Filter and Tag snippets which have been included were forked from [vscode-liquid-snippets](https://github.com/killalau/vscode-liquid-snippets).
 The reason for forking this extension is to avoid conflicts due to the extension dependency it relies on, however additionally the extension includes over 50+ snippet helpers for both Jekyll and Shopify development.

-### Schema Snippets (Shopify)
+### Schema Snippets <small style="color:#999;">(Shopify Liquid Variation)</small>

 Shopify `{% schema %}` section snippets are supported when using the `schema` prefix followed by the input type setting name.
 The schema snippets inject complete input types and allow you to quickly apply the schema setting.